7 ways to help you manage winter energy bills

 Nothing lasts forever—all the equipment in our homes will need to be replaced eventually.
 And especially if you have an older home, you might want to consider upgrading to high-efficiency models.
 On the low-cost end, installing LED lightbulbs can help reduce electricity use.

-Replacing your natural gas furnace is a much bigger investment, but a high-efficiency model can save you a lot of energy—and money, year over year.
-Adding more insulation to your home can further reduce heat loss making it more comfortable on cold winter days.
+Replacing your gas furnace is a much bigger investment, but a high-efficiency model can save you a lot of energy—and money, year over year.
+Adding more insulation to your home can further reduce heat loss, making it more comfortable on cold winter days.

-To help lower your renovation budget, we offer rebates on high-efficiency natural gas and electricity appliances and equipment as well as insulation and windows.
-Customers with qualifying incomes can apply for natural gas water heater rebates and furnace and boiler rebates.
+To help lower your renovation budget, we offer rebates on high-efficiency gas and electric appliances and equipment as well as insulation and windows.
+Customers with qualifying incomes can apply for gas water heater rebates and furnace and boiler rebates.
 Before you undertake any upgrades, check out the eligibility requirements for the rebate you’re applying for.
+We even offer no-cost programs for customers with qualifying incomes.

 7. Have your appliances serviced regularly